tylermhansen/SosaStylesSite/README.md

-# nadia
+# SosaStylesSite
-A website for my friend Nadia, who will be the premier hair stylist for weddings and other events in Maine.
+A website for my friend Nadia, who is a hair stylist in Maine.
+Developed in Jekyll.

+Using this as an opportunity to experiment with Claude code / GitHub CoPilot.